demisto/dockerfiles/README.md

 ## Build configuration

 The build script will check for a `build.conf` file in the target image directory and will read from it `name=value` properties.
 Supported properties:

 * **version**: The version to use for tagging.
 Default: `1.0.0`.
 Note: that additionally, the CircleCI build number is always appended to the version as a revision (for example: `1.0.0.15519`) to create a unique version per build.
 * **devonly**: If set the image will be pushed only to the `devdemisto` org in docker hub and will not be pushed to the `demisto` org.
 Should be used for images which are for development purposes only (such as the image used in CircleCI to build this project).
+* **platform**: The platfroms to build the docker images on.
+The default is `linux/amd64,linux/arm64`.
+Change the build platform only if you are unable to build the image on linux/arm64, all images should be built on linux/amd64.

 ## Base Python Images
 There are 4 base python images which should be used when building a new image which is based upon python: